Upper bounds for the largest components in critical inhomogeneous random graphs: The model of Norros and Reittu

-where $W$ is a $(0,\infty)$-valued random variable with distribution function $F$.
+where $W$ is a $(0,\infty)$-valued random variable with distribution function $F$ (and $\overset{\mathbb{P}}{\rightarrow}$ stands for convergence in probability).
 We recognize the limiting sequence $(p_k)_{k\geq 0}$ as a so-called \textit{mixed Poisson distribution with mixing distribution $F$}.
 (Given a random variable $Z$ with distribution function $F_Z$, we say that $X$ follows a mixed Poisson distribution with mixing distribution $F_Z$ when, conditionally on $Z=z$, $X$ is distributed as a Poisson random variable with mean $z$.)